Eneuem/quadra/README.md

-# **<span style="color:#FFBC21;">Q</span>uadra**
+# **Quadra**

 ## Project Overview

-The Quadra project aims to create a website reminiscent of Netflix, featuring a dynamic homepage with distinct sections: <span style="color:#FFBC21;">Categories</span>, <span style="color:#FFBC21;">Random Movie</span>, and <span style="color:#FFBC21;">Wishlist</span>.
+The Quadra project is like a cinema website .
+It has a cool homepage with different sections: , **Membership** , **What's On**, **Comming Soon**...

-Users have the option to log in or sign up, enhancing their overall experience on the platform.
+You can log in or sign up to make your experience better.

-The homepage showcases a prominently displayed movie header along with relevant information.
-Notably, the header movie is not hardcoded; instead, it dynamically changes with each page load through a random function, ensuring a fresh experience every time the page is reloaded.
+The homepage always has a big movie at the top with info.
+What's cool is that it's not always the same movie; it changes each time you reload the page, so it's always fresh and CTA.

-Clicking on a movie opens a dedicated page with comprehensive details, providing users with the ability to rate the movie using a star-based system: ⭐️⭐️⭐️⭐️⭐️.
+When you click on a movie, you get a whole page with lots of details.
+You can even rate the movie with stars: ⭐️⭐️⭐️⭐️⭐️.

+You can pick movies to add to your wishlist.

+We, as admins, add movies to our database and showcase them on the page.
+Users can subscribe and choose between basic (2 movies a month) or premium (all movies for the whole month) plans.

 <div align="center">
   <img src="img/quadrareadme.JPG" alt="Quadra Project" width="700">